 Who We Are

-Unique in the Israeli tech policy landscape, the ITPI provides a platform for research and policy discourse across a range of stakeholders, including industry, academia, government and civil society.
+Unique in the Israeli tech policy landscape, the ITPI provides a platform for research and policy discourse across various stakeholders, including industry, academia, government, and civil society.

 ITPI aims to support technological innovation, while protecting individual rights and public interests and respecting social norms.
 We seek to create an open channel for policy debates about ethical, regulatory and societal implications of emerging, cutting-edge technologies, thereby impacting policy-shaping and ethical design and implementation of new technologies.